Transient narrowband radio bursts from the magnetar 1E 1547.0-5408: Abstract

-1E~1547.0$-$5408 has been observed extensively by Murriyang, the 64\,m Parkes radio telescope, following its 2007 discovery \cite{Camilo2008, Halpern2008, Lower2023a}.
-Here we focus on a subset of 13 observations (four at 3094\,MHz and nine at 8356\,MHz, see Extended Data Table \ref{tab:obs}) taken between 2009 February 20 to March 1.
-We also analyze X-ray observations taken by the Proportional Counter Array on board the Rossi X-ray Timing Explorer (RXTE; \cite{Jahoda1996}) spanning 2009 January 23 to July 6.
+These behaviors mirror that of SGR~1935$+$2154 throughout its 2020 April/October, and 2022 October outbursts \cite{Borghese22MNRAS, Younes2023, Hu2025}, thereby motivating searches for further FRB-like behavior from 1E~1547.0$-$5408.
+Here, we focus on a subset of 13 radio observations of 1E~1547.0$-$5408 (four at 3094\,MHz and nine at 8356\,MHz, see Extended Data Table \ref{tab:obs}) taken with Murriyang between 2009 February 20 to March 1, along with X-ray observations taken by the Proportional Counter Array on board the Rossi X-ray Timing Explorer (RXTE; \cite{Jahoda1996}) spanning 2009 January 23 to July 6.
 Details of the observations and data processing procedures can be found in the Methods.